Accessible Cypress College Zoom Meetings

 Live captioning of Zoom meetings

-For live captioning during a Zoom meeting, we recommend Zoom’s built-in live transcription.
-When running Zoom with live transcription enabled, a live transcript will be automatically generated in real-time and meeting participants can enable caption-style display.
+For live captioning during a Zoom meeting, we recommend Zoom’s built-in live transcription When running Zoom with live transcription enabled, a live transcript will automatically generate in real-time, and meeting participants can enable caption-style display.

 - Meeting invitations

 When creating a meeting invitation, put the URL on a blank link without any other text or characters around it.
 This enables the screen reader user to just hit enter to access it, rather than also having to tab over the text.
 Do not put the URL in the location line because it does not appear as a live hyperlink; put it in the subject line or the body of the email.

 Screen reader users can access the participant list, though it’s cumbersome for them.
 Be sure to read the participant names out loud at the start of the meeting.

 Suggest people use “raise hand” so that everyone can have a chance to speak and make sure they know the keyboard shortcuts: Alt Y (command Y) for raise hand, and Alt A (command A) for muting yourself.

 These features are inaccessible.
 The content should be described out loud whenever used.